rschisholm@wisc.edu

 collaboration, and the SDSS collaboration.

-Currently, most of my work revolves around studying these topics using cosmological
+Currently, most of my work revolves around studying topics of galactic dynamics using cosmological

 zoom-in simulations; in particular, the HESTIA simulations provide an unparalleled laboratory